FRANÇAIS

 Prediction of airborne and structure borne sound transmission through hearing protectors using FEM

-Sgard, Franck, Brummund, Martin, Viallet, Guilhem, Boyer, Sylvain, Doutres, Olivier, Nelisse, Hugues, Laville, Frédéric, Petit, Yvan et Boutin, Jérôme.
+Sgard, Franck, Brummund, Martin, Viallet, Guilhem, Boyer, Sylvain, Doutres, Olivier, Nelisse, Hugues, Laville, Frédéric, Petit, Yvan and Boutin, Jérôme.
 2014. « Prediction of airborne and structure borne sound transmission through hearing protectors using FEM ».
 In INTERNOISE 2014 - 43rd International Congress on Noise Control Engineering: Improving the World Through Noise Control (Melbourne, Australia, Nov.
 16-19, 2014) Australian Acoustical Society.

 Compte des citations dans Scopus : 2.